Pixelsuft/tinyfoo/README.md

 ## TODO
  - Improve UI
  - Support configuring tab columns
+ - Refactor renderer code (into classes?) to support native renderers
  - Add support for libpng (useful on linux?)
  - Other audio libs (miniaudio, ...)
  - Fix TODOs in code and code cleanup